hotwired/stimulus/README.md

 ## Getting Help & Contributing Back

 Looking for the docs?
-Once you've read through the Handbook, consult the [Stimulus Reference](https://stimulusjs.org/reference/controllers) for details on the Stimulus API.
+Once you've read through the Handbook, consult the [Stimulus Reference](https://stimulusjs.org/reference/controllers) for API details.

 Have a question about Stimulus?
 Connect with other Stimulus developers on the [Stimulus Discourse](https://discourse.stimulusjs.org/) community forum.